 Some people start a new year with new year’s resolutions.
-Some are just trying to get over their New Year’s Eve hangover.
+Some are just trying to get over their New Year’s Eve hungover.
 Here in the offices of Euroculture, we have a different tradition to start the new year.
 I introduce to you: the Management Meeting.

 For a Management Meeting, directors and coordinators from all Euroculture universities get on trains, planes and automobiles to meet each other, to battle it out in an arena (meeting room) in one of the Euroculture cities.
 The upcoming meeting will take place in Göttingen, which means that in between debates we get to regain our strength by eating sauerkraut and drinking beer.